Wild Willow Farm & Education Center

 Jimbo's Naturally contributed $1,180 in 2013 via their "It's in the Bag" program, representing 23,602 votes for our work, and saving 30,434 recycled bags.
 Since 2010, Jimbo's bag program has raised nearly $4000 for the farm.

-Supervisor Greg Cox awarded a County of San Diego Community Enhancement Grant of $15,000 to fund our ongoing fence project and upgrading our irrigation system.
+County of San Diego Community Enhancement Program awarded $15,000 in 2013 to install fencing and upgrade our irrigation system..

 2013 SDG&E Environmental Champion Grant: $5000 for program improvements.